Gardens: community currencies with a voice.

 It is expected that many divergent initiatives will be proposed and run in parallel.
 This allows the DAO to explore, experiment, and innovate.
 Then if an experiment works a larger proposal can be submitted for the majority of token holders to approve.
 This allows Gardens to grow as headless brands.
 They can iterate through cycles of divergence and convergence as they evolve.
 This allows the Garden to be a living organization that continuously reflects the preferences and interests of token holders.

 Used for administrative DAO actions.
 It is expected that these could and should be minimal.
 If a DAO takes an action that token holders don’t like they can exit via a rage-quit like mechanism.
-If token holder votes yes, however, they are barred from exiting in both the redemptions and marketplace until the proposal passes.
+If a token holder votes yes, however, they are barred from exiting in both the redemptions and marketplace until the proposal passes.

 This template includes all of the mechanisms included in Gardens, however, in the wild we’re more likely to see variations on the theme.
 For example, both 1Hive and KarmaDAO use a variation of Gardens where the marketplace is swapped for a continuous issuance app.
 This is still within the Gardens family of design patterns, but modified to suit the use cases of each DAO.